 South King County/Eastside/Seattle

-Weekends in October through the 29th from 11AM-4PM, trained naturalists will be on hand to help you spot salmon at four sites in Renton along the Cedar River.
+Weekends in October through the 29th from 11AM-4PM, trained naturalists will be on hand to help you spot salmon at five sites in Renton along the Cedar River.
 You can check out their website or this flyer for directions and more information.

 Each site is different, so you could check out a different one each weekend!
 For lots more information, including directions to each site and a 6 minute video on the Cedar River, check out the Salmon Conservation and Restoration page dedicated to the Cedar River.

 Dates to Remember:October 6, 7, 13, 14, 20, 21, 27, and 28, 11am–4pm.

 Locations: Renton Library, Cedar River Park, Riverview Park, Cavanaugh Pond, and Landsburg Park and Dam